devpi/devpi/doc/adminman/server.rst

 Sqlite can be used with a single writer and multiple readers without blocking.
 Unfortunately that behaviour isn't available in all setups.

-With Python 3.4 it is possible to explicitly request that behaviour when opening the database.
-So it is recommended that you run devpi-server using Python 3.4.
+Starting with Python 3.4 it is possible to explicitly request that behaviour when opening the database.
+So it is recommended that you run devpi-server using Python 3.4 or above.

 Some setups compile sqlite in a way which allows to implicitly use the non blocking behaviour.
 It seems like OS X and FreeBSD have that by default.
 Most